genomearchitect/genomearchitect.github.io/_pages/users-guide.md

 ## Add Comments

-When you are satisfied with your annotation, you may provide additional information in the form of ‘Comments’.
+When you are satisfied with your annotation, you may provide additional information in the form of 'Comments'.
 For example, the ID of the gene prediction that you used to initiate the annotation presents useful information for your database curators.
 Functional information obtained from homologs may also be useful, e.g. homolog ID, description, gene name, gene symbol.
 You should also indicate the type of changes made to the annotation, and whether a gene is split across scaffolds, as described in previous sections.

-For each annotated element first click to select it, then use the right-click option to select ‘Information Editor’ from the menu.
-In the case of coding genes, pseudogenes, and ncRNAs the ‘Information Editor’ window displays information for both the gene and the transcript; users should determine whether the comment is more appropriate for the gene (e.g. a change in the gene symbol) or an individual transcript (e.g. type of alterations made).
-In the case of repetitive elements and transposable elements, the ‘Information Editor’ window has only one column.
+For each annotated element first click to select it, then use the right-click option to select 'Information Editor' from the menu.
+In the case of coding genes, pseudogenes, and ncRNAs the 'Information Editor' window displays information for both the gene and the transcript; users should determine whether the comment is more appropriate for the gene (e.g. a change in the gene symbol) or an individual transcript (e.g. type of alterations made).
+In the case of repetitive elements and transposable elements, the 'Information Editor' window has only one column.

-In the ‘Information Editor’ window click on the respective ‘Add’ button to start a new comment; a new row, labeled as ‘Enter new comment’, will appear.
+In the 'Information Editor' window click on the respective 'Add' button to start a new comment; a new row, labeled as 'Enter new comment', will appear.
 One click on this row reveals a drop-down menu option on the right, which displays canned comments to choose if they are available for your organism of interest.
 Alternatively, it is also possible to type custom comments.
 To edit an existing comment, click over the comment and begin typing, or replace it with a different canned comment.
 Comments that are no longer relevant or useful may be removed using the ‘Delete’ button at the bottom of the box.

 ## Add Database Crossed-references, PubMed IDs, and GO IDs

-When available, users should also include information to cross-referenced databases by adding the name of the database and the corresponding accession number for each gene or transcript to the ‘DBXRefs’ tables, respectively.
+When available, users should also include information to cross-referenced databases by adding the name of the database and the corresponding accession number for each gene or transcript to the 'DBXRefs' tables, respectively.
 Any additional information regarding published information in support of this annotation (e.g. whether the gene has already been part of a publication) should be included by adding a 'PubMed ID' using the provided field, and available functional information should be added using GO IDs as appropriate.
-The process to add information to these tables is the same as described for the ‘Comments’ tables.
+The process to add information to these tables is the same as described for the 'Comments' tables.

 ## Add Attributes

-Any additional information about the gene model or transcript that can be included in the form of a ‘tag/value’ entry, and provides further evidence in support of the manual annotation can be captured on the ‘Attributes’ table.
-The process to add information to these tables is the same as described for the ‘Comments’ tables.
+Any additional information about the gene model or transcript that can be included in the form of a 'tag/value' entry, and provides further evidence in support of the manual annotation can be captured on the 'Attributes' table.
+The process to add information to these tables is the same as described for the 'Comments' tables.

 # (No need for) Saving your Annotations